pyKore/Kore/README.md

  1. To test the project, start the Client and follow the instructions:
     ```bash
-    python KernelCLI.py
+    python KoreCLI.py

- 2. For a graphical interface, use the Kernel Explorer:
+ 2. For a graphical interface, use the Kore Explorer:
-  - Download the project here: [Kernel Explorer](https://github.com/0xnohan/KernelExplorer):
+  - Download the project here: [Kore Explorer](https://github.com/pyKore/KoreExplorer):
   - Run it:
     ```bash
     npm install